 What Is Being Done to Clean Up the Site?

 The site is being addressed through state and potentially responsible party (PRP) actions.

 During early site contamination studies, the Air Force removed solvent-containing drums from the Landfill 5 area, removed contaminated soil and installed pilot groundwater extraction and treatment plants at several buildings.
 This early work removed and controlled immediate threats, pending further studies.
 Cleanup of Landfill 5 finished in 1996.
 Cleanup activities included consolidating buried landfill debris in contact with groundwater in dry areas of the landfill and landfill capping.

 The Air Force finished contamination studies at the Fire Department Training Area-2 in 1994.
-Cleanup included extracting jet fuel floating on the groundwater table, vapor extraction of subsurface soils, and pumping and treating groundwater to control the migration of site contamination.
-Treatment of site soils is largely completed with the exception of some small areas within the site.
+Cleanup included extracting jet fuel floating on the groundwater table, vapor extraction and air sparging of subsurface soils, and pumping and treating groundwater to control the migration of site contamination.
+Active treatment of site soils is largely completed with the exception of some small areas within the site.
 The Air Force is evaluating the use of amendments that are injected into the subsurface to destroy residual soil contamination.
 Groundwater treatment will continue at the site and focus on the migration and treatment of the PFAS contamination that has been discovered in groundwater monitoring and private drinking water wells.